calculator01/IBR-net/README.md

 ## IBR-net (wip)

 Implementation of <a href="https://arxiv.org/abs/2102.13090">IBRNet, Learning Multi-View Image-Based Rendering</a>, in Pytorch.
-They combined NERF and attention for 3d scene representation, and pushed the network to be able to generalize to novel scenes.
+They combined NERF and attention (Ray transformer) for 3d scene representation, and pushed the network to be able to generalize to novel scenes.

 ## Citations